home | resources | diagnostic pathways

 Diagnostic Pathways

-These pathways list the tests that will be done routinely on samples based on the diagnostic information provided and the HODS morphology screening of peripheral blood (PB) and bone marrow (BM).
+These pathways describe the routine tests performed by HODS and East GLH.
+Testing is based on the clinical information provided and HODS morphology screening of peripheral blood (PB) and bone marrow (BM) samples.

-If comprehensive testing to provide prognostic information is not required for your patient (for example, due to advanced age or poor performance status), please state this in the clinical details you provide on the request form and the standard diagnostic pathways will be adjusted accordingly.
+If comprehensive prognostic testing is not appropriate because of age or performance status, please include this in the clinical details.
+The standard pathway will be adjusted accordingly.

-If you require any additional tests to be performed by HODS, that are not included in the standard pathways, these can be requested in the clinical details or by direct discussion with a member of the HODS team.
+Additional tests may also be available through East GLH.
+These can be requested in the clinical details or discussed with a member of the HODS team.

 Back To Top